commonknowledge/join/readme.md

 - Add a 'join' block to the page.

-#### To work on the join form as a self-contained react app (with live-reload, etc)
+#### To work on the join form as a self-contained React application (with live-reload, etc)

 - Open <http://localhost:3000>

 ### Running the front end in isolation (without a backend)

-- Ensure you have a recent node >= v12 and yarn installed.
+- Ensure you have a recent Node.js >= v12 and Yarn installed.

 - Install dependencies